kobimic887/Green-bot-V2/README.md

 Note:
 - If you need help with the installation, you can join our [Discord Server](https://discord.gg/Q5QSbAHaXB).
-- The code isn't the same as production, this version is made to learn people how it works but it's not the same as Green-Bot.
+- The code isn't the same as production, this version is made to learn people how it works but it's not the same as Green-bot V2.

 Before you start, please consider that if you want to self-host this bot for personal use you should purchase a custom bot.
 Installation is not beginner friendly.

 And yes, it's same for replit.

 You are looking for the All-in-One bot?
-[Click here](https://github.com/GreenBotDeveloppement/Green-bot/tree/multipropose)
+[Click here](https://github.com/GreenBotDeveloppement/Green-bot V2/tree/multipropose)

 Before starting, make you sure you have a mongoDB database (it's free) and nodejs v16.